Zargero/G-Key-TS/README.md

 Original by Jules Blok

-Click arrow under Defaunt Profile to go to scripting copy code from "Script.lua" into box
+Click arrow under Default Profile to go to scripting copy code from "Script.lua" into box

 Change line 3 of script.lua "if gkey == 3" to gkey ==your gkey you wish to bind it to